 Students may continue to receive FFWS grants for up to 8 – 10 semesters* if:

-- student’s college enrollment at either a UW four year university or a UW Branch campus/WTCS college is full time and continuous
+- student’s enrollment in a residential degree program at either a UW four year university or a UW Branch campus/WTCS college is full time, continuous and on-site (occasional online courses are acceptable)

-- adequate academic progress is being made with undergraduate baccalaureate degree completion expected
+- adequate academic progress is being made toward degree completion

 - student’s school continues to follow the grant process